IotaSpencer/mkmatter/README.md

     $ bundle install

-## Installation
+### Standalone

-To install to the system/user, use the following
+To install to the system/user instead of a project, use the following

 #### System-wide
 As root or by using sudo, run: